drbean/curriculum/pages/homepage/html/fortunes.md

 %
 Learning: How do I get there from here?
 Teaching: Where am I?
 %
+The flip side of dreaming I am a butterfly is the fear, waking up in the morning and relieving myself, I am wetting the bed.
+%
 Make a mistake.
 Try it, you'll like it.